MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 1. Go to **API Permissions**.
 Select **Grant admin consent for \<your tenant name\>** and then **Yes**.

   >[!IMPORTANT]
-  >You must [grant tenant-wide consent](/azure/active-directory/manage-apps/grant-admin-consent) to both of your app registrations or SSO will not work.
+  >To avoid users from having to consent to each application, a Global Administrator, Application Administrator, or a Cloud Application Administrator must [grant tenant-wide consent](/azure/active-directory/manage-apps/grant-admin-consent) to your app registrations.

   ![](media/sso-grant-consent.png "")